-Academics are careerists
+5. Academics are careerists

-- the groves of academia are still sanctuary for a few brave voices who speak out against the careless transfer by governments of hundreds of billions of dollars to corporate interests ......Noam Chomsky and David Harvey prominent examples. - Henry Mintzberg, one of the great management gurus, has in the last decade broken ranks and now writes about the need for a profound "rebalancing" of the power structure Rebalancing Society radical renewal beyond left, right and centre - Economists who challenge the conventional wisdom of that discipline are now able to use the Real-World Economics blog. - Daniel Dorling is a geographer who focuses on inequalities eg his powerfulInjustice why social inequality persists.
+- the groves of academia are still sanctuary for a few brave voices who speak out against the careless transfer by governments of hundreds of billions of dollars to corporate interests .....Noam Chomsky and David Harvey prominent examples.

+- Henry Mintzberg, one of the great management gurus, has in the last decade broken ranks and now writes about the need for a profound "rebalancing" of the power structure -Rebalancing Society - radical renewal beyond left, right and centre - Economists who challenge the conventional wisdom of that discipline are now able to use the Real-World Economics blog. - Daniel Dorling is a geographer who focuses on inequalities eg his powerful Injustice why social inequality persists.

-Think Tanks play safe - and....think
+6. Think Tanks play safe - and.... think

 - Most Think-Tanks play it safe (for funding reasons) although there are honourable exceptions.
-Such as - - Susan George, a European activist and writer, who operates from the Trans National Institute and, amongst her many books, has produced two marvellous satires - Lugano I and Lugano II - David Korton's books and Yes Magazine keep up a steady critique. - Joseph Stiglitz, once part of the World Bank elite, writes scathingly about economic conventional wisdom - The new Pope has the resources of the Vatican behind him; and is proving a great example in the struggle for dignity and against privilege.
+Such as - - Susan George, a European activist and writer, who operates from the Trans National Institute and, amongst her many books, has produced two marvellous satires - Lugano I and Lugano II - David Korton's books and Yes Magazine keep up a steady critique. - Joseph Stiglitz, once part of the World Bank elite, writes scathingly about economic conventional wisdom

+7. Most Religions have lost their hold on people

+- although The new Pope has the resources of the Vatican behind him; and is proving a great example in the struggle for dignity and against privilege particularly the 2015 Encyclical On Care for our Common Home - 8.
 There are simply too many different diagnoses and prescriptions.
-Too many prophets and peacocks preening themselves....allocating blame....and announcing favourite recipes....all within a power structure which never really seems to change.....

-This is where, perhaps, things have now changed dramatically.

-In the first part of the 20th century educated people had religion, movements and ideologies to put their faith in.
+Too many prophets and peacocks preening themselves....allocating blame....and announcing favourite recipes....all within a power structure which never really seems to change..... - This is where, perhaps, things have now changed dramatically.
+In the first part of the $20^{th}$ century educated people had religion, movements and ideologies to put their faith in.
 In the second part of the century we had things like managerialism and privatisation (in the US still religion) to give us continued faith that things could and would get better.